Configuration Element (Site)

 Optional Text.
 Specifies the fully qualified name of a class that provides provisioning functionality that will execute when the runtime finishes creating a site from the configuration.
 It is not required that there be such a class, but if you need one for a custom configuration, it must derive from SPWebProvisioningProvider.
 For example:

 Optional Boolean.
 TRUE to specify that the site created from the configuration exists only as the root Web site in a site collection.
-This attribute is not enforced in Web templates, which are stored in Solution (.wsp files).
+This attribute is not enforced in site templates (.stp files).

 Optional Boolean.
 TRUE to specify that the site created from the configuration exists only as a subsite within a site collection.
-This attribute is not enforced in Web templates, which are stored in Solution (.wsp files).
+This attribute is not enforced in site templates (.stp files).

 Optional Text.
-Contains the title of the site definition configuration that is displayed in the UI of SharePoint Foundation.
+Contains the title of the site definition configuration that is displayed on a tab in the UI of Windows SharePoint Services.

 Optional Text.
 Identifies the site definition, such as STS or MPS.